stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Totem/index.md

 While you are raging, you gain the following benefit based on your chosen Totem Spirit.

 **Bear:** You have resistance to all damage except mental damage.
-The Hide Totem makes you tough enough to stand up to any punishment.
+The Bear Totem makes you tough enough to withstand any punishment.

-**Stag:** While you aren't wearing heavy armor, your walking speed increases by 15 feet.
-The spirit of the elk makes you extraordinarily swift.

 **Eagle:** You have +1d on defence checks to avoid opportunity attacks and you can [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Stride/) once per turn without using an action.
-The Strider Totem makes you extraordinarily swift.
+The Eagle Totem makes you extraordinarily swift.

+**Stag:** While you aren't wearing heavy armour, your walking speed increases by 15 feet.
+The spirit of the stag makes you extraordinarily swift.

+**Tiger:** Each turn, the first time that you [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) a creature that you have [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Grapple/) you deal double damage.

 **Wolf:** Your allies have +1d on melee attack rolls against any creature within 5 feet of you that is hostile to you.
-The Pack Totem makes you a leader of hunters.
+The Wolf Totem makes you a leader of hunters.

-**Tiger:** When you [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) a creature you have [Grapple](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Grapple/) for the first time each turn, you can perform a second [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) as part of the same action.
-This second attack does not count for MAP on that turn.
-You cannot attack twice in this way on the same turn you [Grapple](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Grapple/) a target.

 ### Aspect of the Beast